 Slice the brisket across the grain into about 1/4 inch pieces.
-Serve with some of my warm barbecue sauce (order the recipe) on the side for the folks who want it.
+Serve with some of my original barbecue sauce on the side for the folks who want it.

 This 10 lb brisket took 7 hours to finish which is less than 45 minutes per pound total.
 This just goes to prove that you can definitely do brisket in a hurry when the need arises.

 Will I start doing all of my briskets using this method?